DECAfpga/DECA_board/Tutorials/DeMiSTify/README_somhic.md

   * Leave the original constraint file, but it would require to be edited as commented below.

-* build_id.mk
+* project_files.rtl is a bit like a .qip file but not quartus-specific.

+  * remove included .qip files in template for your own ones (usually just a mistcore.qip file in the root folder
+  * If pre-flow scripts like build_id.tcl is not used in core remove it

     * AMR: It isn't needed for the some cores.
 If it's needed, there'll be a TCL script with the MiST core which generates the build_id.v file, so we just add that script so it gets run at the appropriate time.
-  * AMR: The build_id.tcl is a pre-flow script which generates a build_id.v file - it just depends on what the mist core wants - most of them generate a version string which is included in the config string.
-Some cores are not usign this so this file can be ignored.
+Most of them generate a version string which is included in the config string.

-* project_files.rtl is a bit like a .qip file but not quartus-specific.

-  * remove included .qip files in template for your own ones (usually just a mistcore.qip file in the root folder
-  * If pre-flow scripts build_id.tcl is not used in core remove it

 * project_defs.tcl  edit and check parameters project, requires_sdram, optimizeforspeed

   * set optimizeforspeed 0  to avoid  OPTIMIZATION_MODE "AGGRESSIVE PERFORMANCE" which takes long time to generate output bitstream.

+* demistify_config_pkg.vhd  file usually does not need to be modified.
+This file is included in project_files.rtl

 * firmware